 The 2023 Nürburgring 24 Hours

-We spent an action packed weekend at the Green Hell, here's how the 2023 Nürburgring 24 Hours went.
+We spent an action packed weekend with Falken at the Green Hell, here's how the 2023 Nürburgring 24 Hours went.

 The Nürburgring is an iconic location for motorsport fans across the world and the 24 hour race is the highlight of the year.
 Hundreds of thousands of people descend on this rural German town for a weekend of nonstop racing.

 The 24 hour route combines the Grand Prix circuit and the Nordschleife (North Loop) to create a 25.3 km (15.7 miles) track that the teams lap in just over eight minutes.
 A track this long creates its own specific challenges and unique requirements that make it a formidable beast to overcome.
-Hence, it’s nicknamed the “Green Hell”.
-So, we went along with the Falken team to get a behind the scenes look at the Nürburgring 24 Hours.
+Hence, its nickname the “Green Hell”.
+So, the Falken team invited us along to get a look behind the scenes at the Nürburgring 24 Hours.

+The weekend kicked off with an epic drifting show on the Grand Prix circuit, showcasing a taste of just how capable Falken’s tires have to be for all aspects of motorsports.
+Tire smoke was thick in the air but this was just a small taste of the excitement the rest of the weekend had in store.

+Currently in its 40th year, Falken is owned by the fifth largest tire manufacturer in the world, Sumitomo Rubber Industries.
+This year was also Falken’s 24th year at the Nürburgring and this time it entered two, new-for-2023, Porsche 911 (992) GT3 Rs.
+Car #33 was manned by Klaus Bachler, Sven Müller, and Alessio Picariello, whilst #44 had drivers Tim Heinemann, Joel Eriksson, Nico Menzel, and Martin Ragginger.

 It’s hard to fully understand the scale of the Nürburgring and its cult following until you take a trip around the track itself.
 Granted, we were in a bus so it wasn’t exactly an adrenaline filled lap but seeing it from a driver’s point of view gives you an idea of the enormity of not only this track but the 24 hours that are about to ensue.